WebbaLuca/Webba-Wallpapers/README.md

 <b>Please make sure to keep the space after the number.</b>

-Link to the Webba Updater for this project : https://github.com/WebbaLuca/Webba-Updater-for-Wallpapers/tree/master
+<a href="https://github.com/WebbaLuca/Webba-Updater-for-Wallpapers/tree/master">Link to the Webba Updater for this project</a>

 <i>The project uses Visual Studio Community 2022 and only runs on Windows x32 and x64</i>

+Webba Creative Technologies © 2022